jellyfin/jellyfin-server-macos/README.md

    ```
 3. Download Jellyfin, and extract it.
 Rename the folder to `jellyfin` and put it inside the resources folder.

-4. Download the correct version of FFmpeg, and place it in the root of `jellyfin-mac-app-resources`.
+4. Download the correct version of FFmpeg.
+Extract it, and place `ffmpeg` and `ffprobe` in the root of `jellyfin-mac-app-resources`.

 5. Open `Server.xcodeproj` with Xcode, and build.